brentp/smoove/README.md

    after this, it will remove singleton reads (where the mate was removed by one of the previous filters) from the discordant bams.
 This makes `lumpy` much faster and less memory-hungry.
 3. calculate per-sample metrics for mean, standard deviation, and distribution of insert size as required by lumpy.
-4. correct the reference allele (lumpy always puts 'N')
-5. stream output of lumpy directly into multiple svtyper processes for parallel-by-region genotyping while lumpy is still running.
+4. stream output of lumpy directly into multiple svtyper processes for parallel-by-region genotyping while lumpy is still running.
-6. sort, compress, and index final VCF.
+5. sort, compress, and index final VCF.

 # installation